-Note that the prison sentence becomes two-to-fifteen years if the defendant had a deadly weapon.
+The prison sentence becomes two (2) to fifteen (15) years if the defendant had a deadly weapon.

 Also note that trespass is not a "lesser-included" offense of burglary.
 This means that a burglary conviction does not automatically mean a trespass occurred.17.

-Home invasion is a category B felony in Nevada, carrying:
+Home invasion is a category B felony, carrying:

 Call a Nevada criminal defense attorney...

 Charged with trespass under NRS 207.200 in Nevada?
-For a free consultation on how the charges may be dismissed without a trial, phone our Las Vegas trespass attorneys at 702-DEFENSE (702-333-3673) now.
+Contact us for a free consultation.
+We will fight to get the charges dismissed without a trial.
+Phone our Las Vegas trespass attorneys now.
+We are at 702-DEFENSE (702-333-3673).

 ¿Habla español?
 Más información sobre el crimen de Nevada penal ilícita intrusión.